-The Connecticut General Assembly appropriated \$2,947,268 for the YSBs Grant Program for fiscal year 2012 and \$2,947,268 for fiscal year 2013.
+The Connecticut General Assembly appropriated \$2,929,483 for the YSBs Grant Program for fiscal years 2014 and 2015.
 Ninety-eight percent of these funds were distributed to the eligible YSBs and towns.
 Each YSB is eligible for a minimum grant of \$14,000.
 YSBs that received a grant in excess of \$15,000 in 1994-95 are eligible for a proportionate share of the remaining appropriation.
 Additionally, each town must contribute an amount equal to the amount of the state grant, of which no less than 50 percent of the contribution shall be from funds appropriated by the town.
 The remaining amount may be matched with other funds or in-kind services.
 Grant funding will be awarded after the state budget is finalized.

-Required Program Evaluation, Data Collection and Professional Development Activities
+Required Program Evaluation, Data Collection and Professional Development ActivitiesGrantees must:

-- 1. Participating in the monitoring process, which is a requirement for all new YSB directors.
+- 1. Participate in the monitoring process, which is a requirement for all new YSB directors.
 Participants are required to attend all the training sessions. - 2.
-Participating in quarterly meetings during which CSDE will facilitate a review of the progress on the new reporting system and performance measures to ensure the new system and measures are meeting the needs of the grantees and that children and youth are better off as a result of these accountability efforts. - 3.
-Reporting annually in a format and submitting by the due date determined by the Commissioner of Education regarding the referral or diversion of children and youth from the juvenile justice system, as well as the provision of opportunities for all youth to function as responsible members of their communities.
+Participate in quarterly meetings, during which the CSDE will facilitate a review of the progress on the new reporting system and performance measures, to ensure the new system and measures are meeting the needs of the grantees, and that children and youth are better off as a result of these accountability efforts. - 3.
+Report annually in a format and submitting by the due date determined by the Commissioner of Education regarding the referral or diversion of children and youth from the juvenile justice system, as well as the provision of opportunities for all youth to function as responsible members of their communities.

-Pursuant to Section 10-19m-2 of the Regulations of Connecticut State Agencies, a YSB is required, among other things, to conduct research assessing the needs of youth, the availability of services and resources, and development and maintenance of data, in a manner satisfactory to the CSDE, that is necessary to determine and evaluate the impact of its administrative and services delivery programs.
-When a YSB collects student data, a release form executed by the parent or guardian is required.
+Pursuant to Section 10-19m-2 of the Regulations of Connecticut State Agencies, a YSB is required to assess the needs of youth, the availability of services and resources, and development and maintenance of data, in a manner satisfactory to the CSDE, that is necessary to determine and evaluate the impact of its administrative and services delivery programs.
+When a YSB collects student data, a consent form executed by the parent or guardian is required.
 The consent form must contain a statement addressing confidentiality of the information collected.

 Certain student data collected by a YSB shall be forwarded to the CSDE.
-Any student information received by the CSDE, an educational agency under the Family Educational Rights Privacy Act (FERPA), becomes an educational record maintained pursuant to FERPA which restricts disclosure of educational records.
+Any student information received by the CSDE, an educational agency under the Family Educational Rights Privacy Act (FERPA), becomes an educational record maintained pursuant to FERPA, which restricts disclosure of educational records.
 The information forwarded by a YSB to the CSDE shall include student name, date of birth, school district and school attending.